Legal / Crime

 Source: Wikivorce

 At the time of divorce or separation it is very important that you both agree and sign a legally binding financial agreement.
-This link gives you more information on the law, a step by step guide through the process and information on agreements.
+This link gives you more information on the law, step-by-step guides through the process and information on agreements.

 Source: Wikivorce